Mean-field limit of Age and Leaky Memory dependent Hawkes processes: Proof of Theorem (Transport equation for the empirical measure)

-In this section, our aim is to show that if we write $(\rho_t \otimes \delta_{x_t})_{t\in\R_+}$ the time-marginals of the law of the process $(A_t,\M_t,x_t)_{t\in\R_+}$ (defined by ALM-SDE~\eqref{eq:limit}), then $(\rho_t,x_t)_{t\in\R_+}$ is a Lagrangian solution to ALM-PDE~\eqref{eq:ALM-PDE}.
-To show this, we will use the process $(A_t,\M_t,x_t)_{t\in\R_+}$ to derive a representation formula for $\rho_t$, for all $t\in\R_+$.
-The representation formula is obtained by making rigorous the heuristic `path integral' method from \cite{NauGer12}, drawing inspiration from \cite[Sec.~7]{FouLoe16}.
+Here, our aim is to show that if we write $(\rho_t \otimes \delta_{x_t})_{t\in\R_+}$ the time-marginals of the law of the process~\eqref{eq:limit}, then $(\rho_t,x_t)_{t\in\R_+}$ is a weak solution to~\eqref{eq:PDE}.
+To show this, we use the limit process to construct a representation formula for $\rho_t$.
+The representation formula is obtained by making rigorous the heuristic `path integral' method in \cite{NauGer12}.
+We then show that the path integral representation gives a weak solution to~\eqref{eq:PDE}.
+Finally, we prove that weak solution to~\eqref{eq:PDE} is unique.